 Ideally, this amplifier should have a gain of -2.3 regardless of the input signal's amplitude.
 In other words, in an ideal amplifier, if the input were to go to 100 V then the output should go to -230 V. We know that this is not possible because our power supply only goes to 5 V. Saturation at the energy rails is a problem with any physical device because we cannot physically represent infinity.
 With transistor amplifiers the problem is even worse, because as the input gets larger, the nonlinearities of the transistors begin to affect the signal.
 When the input signal to the amplifier is "small", we can approximate the transistor with its small-signal model that is composed of linear elements.
 As long as the input signal stays small, the amplifier behaves like an ideal device.
 However, when the input to the amplifier is "large", the nonlinearities of the amplifier can be observed, and we have to use the large-signal model (exponential for BJT, square-law for FETs) of the transistor to understand the operation of the amplifier.
 "Large" and "small" are fuzzy terms and, as system designers, we would like to have a more quantitative definition for these values.
 With respect to the amplitude of the input signal, the amplifier's nonlinearities decrease the gain, called gain compression, and distort the shape of the output signal, called harmonic distortion.
 One way to quantitatively define "small" versus "large" signal is to measure the magnitude of the input voltage at which the gain begins to decrease, called the compression point.
 Another is to define an acceptable level of distortion and the amplitude threshold at which this distortion level occurs.
-You won't understand how to measure the gain compression point while simply observing the distortion that occurs in the output due to the nonlinearities of the amplifier.
+You won't understand how to measure the distortion in the signal until the end of this quarter.
+This lab will focus on measuring the gain compression point while simply observing the distortion that occurs in the output due to the nonlinearities of the amplifier.
 The goal of the first part of this lab is to: